itsnayabsd/website/_drafts/photography-concepts.md

 ISO can be 100 or 200 on tripod.

-Shutter speed lower.
+Shutter speed higher.
 Preferably 1/3.
 Takes time to capture.
+But captures good details.
+Even laptop screen can be captured well.

 Aperture can be from f/8 to f/11
 Exposure: Adjust shutter speed so that you can see exposure indicator exactly at 0.
 Exposure measure on a scale this,